-Today, I want to explore why it’s important to welcome failure in your life.
-Additionally, I will cover the best ways to deal with failure so that you can bounce back quickly.
+Today, I want to explore why it’s essential to welcome failure in your life.
+Additionally, I will cover how to deal with failure and to bounce back from any setbacks.

 My Journeys With Failure

-For example, I’ve failed in all walks of life from dating to job hunting to making time to brush my teeth.
-Each time I failed, I gave my full effort, learned where my limitations were, and adjusted my behavior, so success was more likely the next time I tired.
+I’ve failed at everything, from dating and job hunting to brushing my teeth.
+Each time I failed, I gave my full effort, learned where my limitations were, and adjusted my behavior, so success was more likely the next time I tried.

 How To Fail Intelligently

 First things first – failure can teach you a lot about yourself and your limitations.
 However, you want to fail intelligently.
-You should never set impossible goals that you have no chance of accomplishing.
 Living dangerously or setting unrealistic expectations will undermine your ability to enjoy a fruitful and meaningful life.

-We fail intelligently when we set realistic goals and listen to the results.
-Never seek the impossible but welcome the possibility of success, be mature about your journey, and always hold your head high.
-There is a difference between trying to win and seeking to lose: the former will elevate you to greatness, the latter will drain you of your willpower as you fail to progress time and time again.
+How do you fail intelligently?
+By setting realistic goals and listening to the results.
+There is a difference between trying to win and seeking to lose: the former will elevate you to greatness; the latter will drain you of your willpower as you fail to progress time and time again.

 How To Emotionally Overcome Failure

-Now, we can logically accept the downsides of failure but what about our emotions?
-One reason why people avoid growth is that they cannot handle the emotional turmoil that comes with losing.
+Now, we can logically accept the downsides of failure, but what about our emotions?
+We avoid personal growth because we cannot handle the emotional turmoil of losing.
 Luckily, there are a few ways we can train ourselves to withstand the crushing blow failure can deliver.

 Failure is not fun.
-Setting a goal, working your ass off, and still falling short despite your best efforts will sting.
-Such a blow can bring even the most robust personalities down.
-That’s why you need to be honest about losing.
-Don’t slap a fake smile on everything – be upfront about your disappointment.
+Setting a goal, working your ass off, and still falling short will sting.
+Therefore, you need to be honest about losing.
+You should never slap a fake smile on everything – be upfront about your disappointment.

 Our emotions are not our enemies, but they are dangerous.
-It’s important to listen to them, but you must keep them under strict control.
 Yes, you should control any anger, sadness, or frustration that may come from losing, but you should not deny your feelings.

 Failure isn’t fun, but you need to keep your head high.
 The more confident you are in yourself and your abilities, the more you can push past failures with grace and ease.

-And this confidence leads to being able to deal with failure with more grace and skill.
-When I was looking to change jobs, I applied to a variety of places.
+With more confidence, you can skillfully deal with failure.
+For example, when I was looking to change jobs, I applied to a variety of places.
 Many businesses rejected me, and this failure didn’t sting.
 Why?
 Because I understood my worth and value.
-I was working hard, learning new skills, and proved to be capable at many things including financial responsibility.
+I was working hard and learning new skills.
 Plus, I had other offers lining up.

-I’m not saying there weren’t things I could improve upon such as my ego and attitude, but I was and continue to be a capable individual.
-While not flawless, I have rational pride in my actions and accomplishments, and this confidence enables me to handle any shortcomings smoothly.
+I’m not saying there weren’t things I could improve upon, such as my ego and attitude.
+However, I was and continue to be a capable individual.
+While not flawless, I have rational pride in my actions and accomplishments.
+This confidence enables me to handle any shortcomings smoothly.

-Develop Your Why To Help You Move Through Failures
+4. Develop Your “Why” To Help You Move Through Failures

-As stated before, you need to have magnanimous goals.
-If you’re asking someone out because you want sex or because you feel lonely, then you will respond more negatively to failure.
-Ensure your goals are virtuous and long-term by avoiding goals that will not improve you as an individual.
+You need to have magnanimous goals.
+If you’re asking someone out because you want sex or you feel lonely, then you will respond more negatively to failure.
+Ensure your goals are virtuous and long-term by creating goals to improve as an individual.

-Failure Is An Amazing Teacher That Will Help You Grow And Achieve
+Failure Is An Amazing Teacher Who Will Help You Grow And Achieve

-By adopting the techniques described above, I’m confident you’ll overcome your fear of failure, just like I overcame mine.
+Work hard, and you’ll overcome your fears.
+By adopting the techniques described above, I’m confident you’ll overcome your fear of failure like I overcame mine.